 By the age of 23 or so, our brains have fully matured.
 At that point, other factors—like gender, life stage, and material power—become more important than straightforward neurological development.
 Ironically, the lack of clear-cut, brain-based differences can make parsing power and consent even trickier.

 “Age of consent isn’t a box that you check,” says Harris.
-“Just because someone is over the age of consent technically doesn’t meant that consent is implied or that a relationship is okay or healthy.”
+“Just because someone is over the age of consent technically doesn’t mean that consent is implied or that a relationship is okay or healthy.”

 We have to consider age as one factor within the relationship’s “ecology of power.”